vmware/terraform-provider-avi/website/docs/r/avi_federationcheckpoint.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the checkpoint.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `date` - (Optional) Date when the checkpoint was created.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `description` - (Optional) Description for this checkpoint.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `is_federated` - (Optional) This field describes the object's replication scope.
 If the field is set to false, then the object is visible within the controller-cluster and its associated service-engines.
 If the field is set to true, then the object is replicated across the federation.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.

 ### Timeouts